olavph/webmonitor/README.md

 sudo docker compose -f docker-compose.yml up -d
 ```

+## On host

-To run using Python only, from the host, just substitute the KAFKA and DB variables in `run_without_docker.sh` and run it.
+To run using Python only, just substitute the KAFKA and DB variables in `run_without_docker.sh` and run it.

 ```bash
 ./run_without_docker.sh